rantahar/introduction-to-mpi/_episodes/02-serial-and-parallel.md

 This is called an "Embarrasingly Parallel (EP)" problem.
 It is the easiest problem to parallelize.
-In the second case, the most important thing to consider is the indepedence of a step (that is, whether a step can be executed without interfering other steps).
+In the second case, the most important thing to consider is the indepedence of a step (that is, whether a step can be executed without interfering with other steps).
 This independency is called "atomicity" of an operation.

 In the analogy with car manufacturing, the speed of conveyor belt is the "clock" of CPU, parts are "input",